wp-plugins/password-protect-wordpress/readme.txt

 * Fixed an issue with "double login" where a domain could be accessed with or without www

 * Fixed an issue with public RSS feeds

+= 4.10.2 =

+* Would help if I actually included the changed files when releasing an update (doh)